carlalap/holbertonschool-headphones/README.md

 <h3>Description</h3>

-<p>In that project, I implemented a web page from scratch, without relying on any library.
+<p>In this project, I implemented a web page from scratch, without relying on any library.
 I used all the <strong>HTML/CSS/Accessibility/Responsive design</strong> knowledge that I had learned previously.</p>

 <p>I did not have a lot of instruction; I was free to implement it the way I wanted.
 The objective was simple: to have a fully functional web page that looked the same as the designer file.</p>